ThomasFayBornholm/svenska/README.md

 # svenska
-Tooling to create and visual word lists of Swedish language.
+Tooling to create and visualise word lists of Swedish language.
+# Dependencies
+jQuery needs to be fetched prior to usage.
+See setup folder.